 |Glass Tile||$10 - $30|

 The flooring for your bathroom remodel can also have a wide range of costs, depending on the room size and material.
-While most bathrooms use tile because it is water-resistant, there are other options.
+While most of them use tile because it is water-resistant, there are other options.
 You can use vinyl flooring or wood in the bathroom.
 If you choose wood, ensure it is an engineered wood floor because this prevents swelling and warping in high-moisture environments or prolonged contact with water.

 In most cases, half-baths can use nearly any type of flooring.
 If you have a shower or tub in the bathroom, remember water can seep between vinyl 3 planks or tiles, and prolonged contact with water can damage wood flooring.